maidsafe/rfcs/proposed/0006-Launcher.md

 **step 1:** Launcher Creates (if it’s the first time it saw this App):
 - Unique Random 64 Byte Id for this app - App-ID (because names of different binaries can be same if they are in different locations on the same machine - thus we need a unique identifier for the binary)
 - Unique Directory Id and an associated Unique Root Directory Listing `<APP-ROOT-DIR>` for this app - `XYZ-Root-Dir`.
 For directory name conflicts append numbers so that they can exist on a file system - eg., `XYZ-1-Root-Dir`.
 This shall be created inside `<USER’S-PRIVATE-ROOT-DIRECTORY-ID>/SAFEDrive`.
+- `<APP-ROOT-DIR>` shall be always **unversioned** and **private** (ie., encrypted with App-specific crypto keys).
+Any requirement for a versioned or public directory from the App can be managed by the App itself by creating further subdirectories.
 - Generate Random Crypto and Sign Keys for this App
 - Append this information in `<LAUNCHER-CONFIG-FILE>` = `<MAIDSAFE-SPEICIFIC-CONFIG-ROOT>/LauncherReservedDirectory/LauncherConfigurationFile` (This is what the DNS crate currently does too inside `<MAIDSAFE-SPEICIFIC-CONFIG-ROOT>/DnsReservedDirectory/DnsConfigurationFile`.) - Format shall be CBOR (compact-binary-object-representation).
 ```
 [
     {
         App Name,
         Random Unique App ID,    // 64 Bytes
-        Reference_count,      // How many machines where the App is added to Launcher
+        Vec<SHA512(App-Binary)>, // Also serves to tell how many machines where the App is added to Launcher
         <APP-ROOT_DIR>
         (PublicKeys (sign and encrypt),
          PrivateKey (sign and decrypt)),